goodrain553/TextSLIP/README.md

 # TextSLIP
+I will upload the dataset and checkpoint ASAP.

 TextSLIP combines the standard CLIP image-text contrastive loss with an ESimCSE text-text contrastive loss.
 The text branch uses a momentum encoder and a queue of momentum text features.